danilodonato/danilodonato/README.md

 ### Hi, Welcome to my profile

-My name is Danilo Donato, I am 19 years old and I am studying last semester in analysis and systems development by Uninove.
+My name is Danilo Donato, I am 19 years old and I am graduated in analysis and systems development by Uninove.
 <br>I love music, games and programming.
 My favorite band is "Red Hot Chili Peppers", and my favorite game is "Skyrim".
 <br>My dream is to live and work as a data engineer in Canada.